lupyuen/lupyuen.github.io/src/roblox.md

 }
 ```

+_Did we create the ModuleScripts from scratch?_

-The ModuleScripts were copied from...
+Nope, they were copied from __existing Lua Libraries__...

 -   [__iskolbin/lbase64__](https://github.com/iskolbin/lbase64/blob/master/base64.lua)

 -   [__Zash/lua-cbor__](https://github.com/Zash/lua-cbor/blob/master/cbor.lua)

+_Was it difficult to port the Lua Libraries into Roblox?_

-This line in [base64.lua](https://github.com/iskolbin/lbase64/blob/master/base64.lua) was changed from...
+Not at all!
+We changed only one line of code in [base64.lua](https://github.com/iskolbin/lbase64/blob/master/base64.lua) from...

 ```lua
 local extract = _G.bit32 and _G.bit32.extract